tailscale/tailscale/api.md

 #### `authorized` (required in `POST` body)

 Specify whether the device is authorized.
-Only 'true' is currently supported.

 ``` jsonc
 {